Package Leaflet: Information for the User

 Itraconazole

-Read this label carefully before starting to take this medicine, as it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-It is indicated for the treatment of infections caused by fungi of the vagina, skin, mouth, eyes, nails or internal organs.
+It is indicated for the treatment of infections caused by fungi of the vagina, skin, mouth, eyes, nails, or internal organs.

-Do not take SPORANOX 100 mg capsules
+Do not take Sporanox 100 mg capsules

-Medicines used to treat heart, blood, or circulation problems
+Medicines for heart, blood, or circulation problems

-Medicines to treat stomach or constipation problems
+Medicines for stomach or constipation problems

-Medicines to treat urinary problems
+Medicines for urinary problems

-Medicines to treat allergies
+Medicines for allergies

-Medicines to treat erection and ejaculation problems
+Medicines for erection and ejaculation problems

 Other medicines that contain:

-Remember: do not take any of the above medicines during 2 weeks after your last treatment with SPORANOX capsules.
+Remember: do not take any of the above medicines during 2 weeks after your last treatment with Sporanox capsules.

 This is not a complete list; inform your doctor if you are taking or plan to take any of these medicines or any other medicine.